The Desi urge to ALWAYS have a freezer stocked full of Shami Kebab, ready to fry on demand, is REAL.

 So the process is a bit longer than making a regular kebab.
 Here's how it goes:

-2. Once the meat and lentils have softened, we can evaporate/dry out any additional moisture, if there is any.
+Once the meat and lentils have softened, we can evaporate/dry out any additional moisture, if there is any.
 Heat turned up, no lid and lots of stirring to ensure nothing sticks to the bottom of the pan.
-While you’re at it, it’s a good time to use your spoon to also break up the meat.
+While you're at it, it's a good time to use your spoon to also break up the meat.

-3. Once all the water has evaporated and the mixture is pretty dry, leave it to cool.Shami Kebab Recipe (Beef, Mutton, Lamb & Chicken)
+Once all the water has evaporated and the mixture is pretty dry, leave it to cool.

-4. Once cool, you’ll want to begin to break down the meat.
-I usually do this with a wooden spoon, but if you have a ‘gotna‘ that works great.
-For the best results, I don’t recommend you put the mixture in the food processor (I’ll talk about it more later).
+Once cool, you'll want to begin to break down the meat.
+I usually do this with a wooden spoon, but if you have a 'gotta' that works great.
+For the best results, I don't recommend you put the mixture in the food processor (I'll talk about it more later).
 BUT I have heard some people report they have been able to use an electric whisk with good results!
-The aim is essentially to break the meat down into streaks, like pulled meat, as opposed to grinding into a paste.
-There will be lots of prominent bits of lentils, it’s OK!
-They don’t need to be broken down.
-It all adds to the beauty of the Shami Kebab 🙂
+The aim is essentially to break the meat down into streaks, like pulled meat, as opposed to grinding it into a paste.
+There will be lots of prominent bits of lentils, it's OK!
+They don't need to be broken down.
+It all adds to the beauty of the Shami Kebab 🙂.

-Do I use ground/minced meat or whole chunks of meat for Shami Kebabs?
+🥩 Do I use ground/minced meat or whole chunks of meat for Shami Kebabs?

 My Instagram community who watch my stories may know my love for the PROPER authentic texture of Shami Kebabs, which only comes from using whole chunks of meat.

-Many recipes call for using ground/minced meat and I can see why – it’s quicker cooking and easier to grind.
+Many recipes call for using ground/minced meat and I can see why - it's quicker cooking and easier to grind.
 If you genuinely have a preference for the finished result of ground/minced meat over whole chunks, then you can totally use that here.
-But if you’ve never tried making these or are open to trying something new, I would definitely urge you to give the whole meat ones a try at least once!
-It’s more labour intensive but I can never have my Shami Kebabs any other way, that’s how much I prefer the texture!
+But if you've never tried making these or are open to trying something new, I would urge you to give the whole meat ones a try at least once!
+It's more labour intensive but I can never have my Shami Kebabs any other way, that's how much I prefer the texture!

-How do I pound/mash the Shami Kebab mixture?
+🔨 How do I pound/mash the Shami Kebab mixture?

 Once the meat and lentils have softened and dried out, we proceed to pound/mash everything into a mixture we can form into kebabs.

-PS: though I’ve not tried it, I’ve heard using an electric whisk whilst the mixture is still warm works to break down the mixture without losing that pulled meat texture!
+Like I mentioned earlier too, I've heard using an electric whisk whilst the mixture is still warm works to break down the mixture without losing that pulled meat texture!
 Only if the meat is SUPER tender, though!

-Best cuts of meat to use for Shami Kebabs
+🍗 Best cuts of meat

-You’re all in luck, I’ve managed to pin my husband down to help me with this part of the post 😉 My husband has worked for 7 years in the meat industry (he only left recently).
-He KNOWS all the ins and outs about what cuts are best for what and he’s just generally awesome at meat, lol.
+You're all in luck, I've managed to pin my husband down to help me with this part of the post 😉 My husband has worked for 7 years in the meat industry (he only left recently).
+He KNOWS all the ins and outs about what cuts are best for what and he's just generally awesome at meat, lol.
 I personally know very little about meat.
-I just tell him what I want and he gets it for me and I know it’ll be awesome lol, mA.
+I just tell him what I want and he gets it for me and I know it'll be awesome.

 Here are the cuts he recommends:

-• Chicken: a combination of chicken thigh and breast (he recommends 60% thigh, 40% breast), however if you must choose one, then thigh.
+- Chicken: a combination of chicken thigh and breast (he recommends 60% thigh, 40% breast), however if you must choose one, then thigh.

-• Beef: topside
+- Beef: topside

-• Lamb and mutton: leg
+- Lamb and mutton: leg

 He recommends using less fattier cuts of red meat because the fat content may cause the kebabs to break as they fry (this doesn't apply to chicken because chicken thighs aren't as fatty as red meat).

-The smaller you ask them to cut the meat for you, the quicker it’ll become tender as it cooks.
+Top tip: The smaller you ask them to cut the meat for you, the quicker it'll become tender as it cooks.

-How to freeze Shami Kebabs
+❄️ How to freeze Shami Kebabs

 Shami Kebabs are the OG Pakistani freezer-friendly food.
 They freeze beautifully and are really so so convenient to have to hand, require such little prep to have them ready to eat from frozen within minutes!